-relying as heavily as we do on politics and technology to hold the world at bay.
+If reality were recognized as truly rational, we would encourage the attempt to understand its inner meaning...we would also place our trust in it, instead of relying as heavily as we do on politics and technology to hold the world at bay.
 Metaphysical irrationalism is thus the deep premise of modern rationality.
-It alone provides the explanation for why practical and instrumental reason have achieved such dominance over theoretical reason.241
+It alone provides the explanation for why practical and instrumental reason have achieved such dominance over theoretical reason.

-It is modernity's repressed fear of chaos and meaninglessness, in other words, that leads it to turn away from "the big questions" in favor of the simple solutions and small pleasures of techno-scientific consumerism.
+It is modernity's repressed fear of chaos and meaninglessness, in other words, that leads it to turn away from "the big questions" in favor of the instrumental solutions and superficial palliatives of modern life.
 Inquiring into the essence of human freedom is especially terrifying for the narcissistic ego used to the pampering of consumer capitalism.
 The willing soul must learn, according to Schelling, to stand alone before the infinite: a gigantic step, which Plato likened to death.
 What Dante saw inscribed on the door to hell must (in a different sense) adorn the entrance to philosophy: "Abandon all hope, ye who enter here."
 Whoever wants truly to philosophize must be stripped of all hope, all desire, all longing.
-He must want nothing, know nothing, feel his naked impoverishment, and be capable of surrendering everything for the sake of winning its return...one will have to be taken quite simply into the beginning, to be born anew.242
+He must want nothing, know nothing, feel his naked impoverishment, and be capable of surrendering everything for the sake of winning its return...one will have to be taken quite simply into the beginning, to be born anew.